jjocelynn/Prework-Study-Guide/README.md

 ## License

-Pleaserefer to the LICENSE in the repo.
+Please refer to the LICENSE in the repo.